 December 21, 2012

-In his official trip to the United Arab Emirates, Pope Francis has signed a joint declaration with the Grand Imam of Al Azhar, Ahmed el-Tayeb, one of the leading authorities in Muslim Sunni world, laying the groundwork for a new stage of cooperation between Islam and Catholicism for a more fraternal and peaceful future.
+During his official trip to the United Arab Emirates, Pope Francis signed a joint declaration with the Grand Imam of Al Azhar, Ahmed el-Tayeb, one of the leading authorities in the Muslim Sunni world.
+This document lays the groundwork for a new stage of cooperation between Islam and Catholicism for a more fraternal and peaceful future.

-This declaration, however, was strongly condemned by the usual papal critics, because of this isolated snippet (emphasis mine):
+This declaration, however, was strongly condemned by the usual papal critics, due to this isolated snippet (emphasis mine):